Rongo University and Project Humanity

 A majority of schools in southwest Kenya, particularly at the lower grades, do not have a sufficient number of textbooks and only a few have libraries.
 The Kenyan education system also places heavy emphasis on preparing students to pass national exams (in English).
 Additionally, southwest Kenya has a poverty rate that is higher than the national average, suffers from persistently high school dropout rates (especially among girls), and has a high prevalence rate of HIV.
 Children, youth, and women are the most impacted by these problems.

-We’re hoping that by working with the African Library Project we can begin to address some of these problems.
-Through the establishment of community and school libraries we are hoping students will take an interest in reading and be more motivated to stay in school.
+By working with the African Library Project we can begin to address some of these problems.
+Through the establishment of community and school libraries we hope that students will take an interest in reading and be more motivated to stay in school.
 Our goal is also to provide women with learning opportunities that will help them to become business owners with the potential for greater financial freedom.

 How we work with the African Library Project